====================

 The dist/ folder is now portable to any static host (GitHub Pages, Netlify, S3, …).

-Because the parsing core is pure Rust, you can embed it in a headless tool:
+Because the parsing core is plain Rust, it is easy to reuse in a headless tool:

 use printdynamic::{parse_segments, Segment};